lttr/dotfiles/README.md

 dotfiles
 ========

 This is a collection of files for configuration and installation of my development machines.
 This is a great way how to manage the settings of your applications, install new machine easily or share the way you work with others.
 See more on the links under _Thanks_.

 ## What is inside

-Scripts for installing:
+#### Scripts for installing
 - directory structure
 - applications
     * via apt-get